Excel SUMPRODUCT Function

 For the sum example above, here is a virtual representation of the two arrays as first processed by SUMPRODUCT:

+Finally, SUMPRODUCT returns the sum of all values in the array, 275.
 This example expands on the ideas above with more detail.

 SUMPRODUCT with other functions

 SUMPRODUCT can use other functions directly.
 You might see SUMPRODUCT used with the LEN function to count total characters in a range, or with functions like ISBLANK, ISTEXT, etc. These are not normally array functions, but when they are given a range, they create a "result array".
-Because SUMPRODUCT is built to work with arrays, it it able to perform calculations on the arrays directly.
+Because SUMPRODUCT is built to work with arrays, it able to perform calculations on the arrays directly.
 This can be a good way to save space in a worksheet, by eliminating the need for a "helper" column.

 For example, assume you have 10 different text values in A1:A10 and you want to count the total characters for all 10 values.
 You could add a helper column in column B that uses this formula: LEN(A1) to calculate the characters in each cell.
 Then you could use SUM to add up all 10 numbers.
 However, using SUMPRODUCT, you can write a formula like this: